 Under Section 18 of the FPA, the USFWS and NMFS have the authority to prescribe fishways at federally regulated hydropower projects.
 DESC has been working with USFWS and NMFS to understand the appropriate timing and implementation of fishways at the Stevens Creek Project.
-DESC has formed the Fish Passage TWC and will continue to work with NMFS and USFWS through the post-filing and license implementation process.
-Fish passage prescriptions or reservations of authority to prescribe fishways may be included in any license issued for the project, as is indicated by the USFWS comments in response to the PAD (See Appendix E-2).
+DESC has formed the Fish Passage TWC and will continue to work with NMFS and USFWS to further develop the Fish Passage Adaptive Management Plan (AMP) through the post-filing and license implementation process.
+Fish passage prescriptions or reservations of authority to prescribe fishways may be included in any license issued for the Stevens Creek Project, as indicated by the USFWS comments and NMFS comments filed in response to the PAD and DLA (See Appendix E-2).